New London Cenotaph: Design

 The memorial's design is similar to an earlier monument by Donald Nelson to commemorate the Goliad massacre (pictured 2018).

-The memorial is a cenotaph—an empty tomb—which is meant to memorialize dead people whose bodies are not present at the site of the monument.
 Concerning the general design, Nelson modeled it after a memorial that he had created in Goliad, Texas, to mark the hundredth anniversary of the 1836 Goliad massacre.
 It was built of pink granite, a material used in many memorials in Texas, as well as in the Texas State Capitol.
 The stone was quarried from the Premier Granite Quarry in Llano, Texas.

 The structure consists of two columns, resting on a base surrounded by a short wall, supporting a large block.
 The base has length and width measurements of 18 ft each and a height of 4 ft, with steps leading from the ground to the top of the base.
 The columns have a height of 20 ft and have an octagonal cross-section.
 Both columns are fluted.
 The block atop the columns is also made of granite and weighs 20 short tons, with length, width, and height dimensions of 4 ft by 4 ft by 7 ft.
 It features a sculpture, in bas-relief, depicting 12 people—ten children and two teachers—in roughly life-size.
 In total, the monument weighs 120 short tons, with a total height of 36 ft.
 (Note: This value is derived from the dimensions given by the Smithsonian Institution Research Information System, which states that the "sculpture" portion of the monument has a height of 32 ft and the "base" has a height of 4 ft.
 Multiple sources also give the overall height of the columns and block as 32 ft, while a 2012 history book on the school disaster gives a height of 34 ft.)
 On the front and back of the monument is the following inscription: